Beginning in January of 2013, through a competitive grant offered

 There are a small number of nurses that will be accepted into the precepting program through the Colorado SANE/SAFE Project, so any incomplete paperwork or not having completed the required criteria will automatically cause your application to be rejected.

 Anonymous Reporting: Implications for Medical and Law Enforcement Professionals in Colorado.
-No trainings are scheduled at this time.

 Download the flyer